-Price is for a matched pair and includes shipping.
+Price is for a matched pair.

 Challenging our competitors’ best—competing in price with a nice bottle of whisk(e)y.